xvw/planet/README.md

 # planet

-> All source code is distributed under the `MIT` license.
+> All source code is distributed under the `MIT` license and the content
+> is distributed under the `CC BY-SA` license.
 > The idea behind Planet is strongly inspired by the work of
 > [Devine Lu Linvega](https://wiki.xxiivv.com/#home).